-All buildings have a separation of at least 10 feet.
+All buildings have a separation of at least 10 feet, with minor architectural features never being more than 6' apart.

 c.
 The area under ceilings less than six feet in height is not included in the square footage calculation of the structure.